SuyashGupte/3k-generic-job-profile/JDs.md

 Advanced university degree (Master's degree or equivalent) in Mental Health Counselling, Clinical Psychology or Psychiatry (nursing or medical), Clinical Social Work or related field.
 A first level university degree with a relevant combination of academic qualifications and experience may be accepted in lieu of the advanced university degree.

 A minimum of five years of experience in the delivery of mental health counselling in a multi-cultural, international setting, including crisis intervention is required.

-_x000D_
-_x000D_Experience in training development and delivery of training in psycho-educational topics is required.
+Experience in training development and delivery of training in psycho-educational topics is required.

-_x000D_
-_x000D_Experience in assessment and mitigation of workplace psycho-social risks is desirable.
+Experience in assessment and mitigation of workplace psycho-social risks is desirable.

 3) Title: Psychologist